 It should come as no surprise that the bar crowning the Metropolitan Museum of Art would flaunt an artistic fusion of cocktails and towering sculptures.
 This seasonal outdoor bar (open from mid-April through October) is five floors above Central Park; the bar offers a small sampling of spirits, cocktails, beer and wine, all consumed under a backdrop of the park’s verdant treetops.

-Chef Dale Talde’s sleek rooftop bar crowns Hotel 50 Bowery where from the 21st floor you can see Chinatown all the way up to the Empire State Building.
-You’ll find crowds strung throughout the outdoor roof deck sipping Asian-inspired drinks like Black Dragon Tea (Elyx vodka, oolong tea, green tea and spiced kalamansi) and DJs pumping music over the cacophony of clinking cocktails in the indoor lounge.
-Food is confined to simple platters of charcuterie and guacamole, but you can always fill up at Talde’s Rice & Gold on the hotel’s ground floor.
+From the sleek rooftop bar that crowns Hotel 50 Bowery on the 21st floor, you can see from Chinatown all the way up to the Empire State Building.
+You’ll find crowds strung along the outdoor roof deck sipping summer-ready drinks like the Free Spirit-z (prosecco, rhubarb, grapefruit essence, violet, cynar), light fare of watermelon salad and veggie tacos, and DJs pumping music over the cacophony of clinking cocktails in the indoor lounge.

 Like the production of Sleep No More just a few stories below, Gallow Green, housed atop the McKittrick Hotel, is wonderfully mysterious.
 Here, the rooftop bar proves its love for its namesake greenery: the warmer months boast the thrill of a secret garden, peppered with plush plants and live music.
 As the temperature dips, the bar becomes more intimate as it morphs into a cozy lodge – fitted with snug bunk beds – flanked by crowds cooing over crackling fire pits, nursing mugs of mulled wine.